I don’t tell most people about my triggers, only those in my inner circle.

 I have an inner heat that expands outward.

 When I am triggered, changes in my body usually tell me that I am triggered.
-I will immediately take a few deep breaths, and put my right thumb in the center of my palm and clench my first tightly.
+I will immediately take a few deep breaths, and put my right thumb in the center of my palm and clench my fist tightly.